Jaime Gómez Velásquez: Childhood and early political activity

-Jaime Enrique was born in 1950 into the heart of a large family from Bogotá.
+Jaime Enrique was born on October 20, 1950 into the heart of a large family from Bogotá.
 He was the first of the eight children from parents Ana Elvia and Luis Enrique.
 Jaime grew up in the district of Kennedy, southwest of Bogotá, a place that would later become one of his political strongholds.

 In 1969 at the age of 19, he was hired as a worker by the Telecommunication Company of Bogotá (ETB) where his contact and daily work with his compañeros (or, more neutral, fellow workers) brought him closer to the problems of workers and other employees and into contact with Sintrateléfonos, a trade union organization whose operation and orientation was controlled by militants of the traditional parties, until that time mainly by the Colombian Conservative Party.

 Gómez Velásquez, began to excel as a member of the organization and was building a political criterion that led him to join the critics of the Left against the National Front, a bipartisan conservative-liberal experiment that nullified political competition and legitimized the exclusion of other sectors.

-Later, in congruence with his political stance, Jaime Gómez became a member and activist in the Movimiento Obrero Independiente y Revolucionario (MOIR), a leftist Maoist party, which at the time had a strong organizational structure, a large number of members and a strong influence on the core of popular, union and community organizations.
+Later, in congruence with his political stance, Jaime Gómez became a member and activist in the Movimiento Obrero Independiente y Revolucionario, a leftist Maoist party, which at the time had a strong organizational structure, a large number of members and a strong influence on the core of popular, union and community organizations.